-The new Snapdragon 845 is a major step forward from its predecessor the Snapdragon 835.
+The new Snapdragon 845 is a major step forward from its predecessor, the Snapdragon 835.
 Our very own Gary Sims recently put the 845 through its paces and found gains all over the place.
 One of the more exciting improvements was a gain of 20-40 percent in GPU performance.
-That increase in performance will keep FPS smooth as more demanding games come to the mobile space, like PUBG Mobile and (eventually) Fortnite.
+That increase in performance will keep FPS smooth, which helps when playing games like PUBG Mobile and Fortnite.

 So what are the best Snapdragon 845 phones out there?
-Good question.
+Let’s find out.

 Samsung Galaxy Note 9